-On the ninth anniversary of Dylan Tombides' passing, Australian broadcaster and journalist David Davutovic, who got to know Dylan and his family well, tells the young striker's amazing story and pays tribute to a brave young man, and extraordinary talent, whose legacy lives on today...
+On the tenth anniversary of Dylan Tombides' passing, Australian broadcaster and journalist David Davutovic, who got to know Dylan and his family well, tells the young striker's amazing story and pays tribute to him in an article originally published on Optus Sport...

 On 25 September 2012, a famous and floodlit Upton Park, housing 25,944 boisterous fans, was the scene of a boyhood dream playing out for a talented and determined young Australian footballer.